spences10/scottspence.com/posts/2022/10/01/use-urql-with-sveltekit/index.md

 Because the the URQL client uses the [Svelte Context API] to `setContextClient` and `getContextClient` there's no opinion as far as I know where it should go.
-Typically I'll create a client it in a place accessable by other pages so the most logical place (to me) is to use the client in a Svelte layout page, I’ll need to create that:
+Typically I'll create a client it in a place accessible by other pages so the most logical place (to me) is to use the client in a Svelte layout page, I’ll need to create that:

 ```bash